HC200ok/vue3-easy-data-table/README.md

 </p>

 ## Introduction
 vue3-easy-data-table is a simple and easy-to-use data table component made with Vue.js 3.x.
-The data table component in Vuetify 3 hasn't been released yet, so i made this component by referring to the API and UI of data table component in Vuetify 2.
+The data table component in Vuetify 3 hasn't been released yet, so I made this component by referring to the API and UI of the data table component in Vuetify 2.

 ## Getting started
 ### Install